 Coursework – Offered Statewide

-Multi-day intensive sessions are held on the Portland campus each academic quarter to allow for face to face learning.
+Multi-day intensive sessions are held on the Portland campus in some terms to allow for face to face learning.

 The coursework is characterized by a contextual and systematic analysis of clinical phenomena with the intention of optimizing health outcomes.